magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

   animatedModels[0].invokeAction("PauseAnimation", JSON.stringify(animatedModels[0]));
   ```

-* **Properties and ReplicatedValues**
+* **Properties and the ReplicatedValue type**
   All component properties are backed by the ReplicatedValue type.
-ReplicatedValues are an intermediate class that enable clients to pack data into types supported by CSP.
+ReplicatedValue is an intermediate class that enable clients to pack data into types supported by CSP.
 Under-the-hood a ReplicatedValue uses a Union to handle the internal value.

   ```
   union InternalValue